sbw70/verification-constraints/labs/nuvl-edge/separate-provider/sp001-baseline/RESULTS.md

             v
     ISSUED

+After provider restoration, verified issuance resumed without boundary restart or reprovisioning.

 ## Supported Claims

-SP-001 supports the following claims:
+SP-001 supports the bounded claim that, within the tested configuration:

-> A provider-controlled Ed25519 authority source can operate on a physically separate host from the NUVL verification/enforcement boundary while preserving provider-authenticated bounded authority.
+- an Ed25519 provider authority source operated on a physically separate host from the NUVL verification/enforcement boundary;

-> When the physically separate provider becomes unavailable, the running NUVL boundary does not obtain or originate new provider authority and denies new issuance.
+- the boundary obtained and verified provider-signed bounded authority across that separation;
+- an issued bounded artifact was accepted through the existing spend path without contacting the provider for the spend;
+- loss of the separate provider prevented acquisition of new provider authority through the tested issuance path;
+- provider unavailability did not result in locally substituted authority through that path;

-> When the same provider is restored, verified provider issuance resumes without restarting or reprovisioning the NUVL boundary.
+- verified issuance resumed after provider restoration without restarting the boundary.

-## Current Limitations
+## Claim Boundary

-The completed SP-001 test does not establish:
+SP-001 does not establish:

 - rejection of an unauthorized substitute provider;
-- resistance to a compromised or malicious network forwarder;
+- resistance to a compromised or malicious network intermediary;
-- resistance to arbitrary compromise of the Pi enforcement boundary;
+- security after arbitrary privileged compromise of the Raspberry Pi boundary;
-- Ed25519 verification directly at the ESP32 endpoint;
+- endpoint-local Ed25519 verification;
 - production key-management security;
-- production network or infrastructure security;
+- production infrastructure or network security;
-- provider high-availability behavior.
+- provider high availability.

-Those properties require separate controls or adversarial validation.
+Unauthorized provider substitution is evaluated separately by SP-002.